 Plus, if you are discussing evidence, you should really have read the original journal article yourself to ensure you understand the outcomes and are communicating them appropriately.

 Tip: remember to use a consistent referencing format in all your citations.

 Network with health thought leaders in social media

-Use social media to build credibility by forging relationships with key opinion leaders in your industry.
+When marketing health products, it’s important to use social media to build credibility by forging relationships with key opinion leaders in your industry.

 Follow popular bloggers and experts and leverage their relevant posts by sharing them with your community.